NuggetsLtd/nuggets-did-resolver/doc/did-methods/did:nuggets.md

 ## CRUD Operations

-Due to DIDs on Nuggets being linked to the underlying user (Ethereum) account, the DID Methd operations are linked to the operations for creating, reading, updating and deletion of accounts on the system.
+Due to DIDs on Nuggets being linked to the underlying user (Ethereum) account, the DID Method operations are linked to the operations for creating, reading, updating and deletion of accounts on the system.

 ### Create
 End users interact with the Nuggets system predominantly by means of a mobile app, available on both iOS and Android: